CBSE Class 7 Science Notes Chapter 2 Nutrition in Animals

 - This constitutes the whole path along which food moves through the body, starting from the mouth and ending at the anus.

-- Digestive tract includes the oesophagus, stomach, small intestine and large intestine.
+- The digestive tract includes the oesophagus, stomach, small intestine and large intestine.

-- Salivary glands, liver and pancreas are the major digestive glands.
+- The salivary glands, liver and pancreas are the major digestive glands.